 This requires a good digital communication strategy:

-1 - Timing management
+1 - Time management

-In order to maximize participation, and thus ensure that you reach a quorum, you will need to send impactful emails at the right time.
+In order to maximize participation, and ensure that you reach a quorum, you will need to send impactful emails at the right time.

 Here is an example of an effective email sequence:

-- An invitation to attend the AGM on D-10, indicating the date, time, progress and duration of the AGM, as well as the possibility of pre-voting (if your rules allow it).
+- An invitation to attend the AGM on D-10, indicating the date, time, progress, and duration of the AGM, as well as the possibility of pre-voting (if your rules allow it).

 - A reminder on D-1 with the schedules, the connection link, and the protocol for the upload and voting.

 This will allow you to anticipate the number of connections on the day and thus your chances of reaching the quorum without risk.
-You can also provide a button "I participate in the GA" via a form embedded in your email invitation to D-10 in order to facilitate this monitoring.
+You can also provide a button "I participate in the GA" via a form embedded in your email invitation to D-10 to facilitate this monitoring.

 2 - The user path